• Skip to primary navigation

 Katsu is usually a Japanese fried chicken cutlet popular dish at Japanese restaurants.
 I've made mine with fish and it's simpler to make than you might realize.
 Easy enough for busy weeknights but pretty enough for weekends too.

 This was inspired by my Crispy Corn And Crab Fritters With Spicy Mayo and Crispy Fried Oysters With Lemon Caper Aioli.
 Can you tell I like crispy seafood?!
-For a Japanese-inspired baked fish, try the crispy topped Easy Furikake Salmon.
+For a Japanese-inspired baked fish, try the crispy topped Easy Furikake Salmon and Baked Greek Cod for a Mediterranean style white fish.

 And if you're wondering what to serve with katsu recipes, it's easy.
 Miso soup is a lovely light starter.
 A side of steamed rice is traditional, then pair it with a simple, crisp and salad like Spicy Mango Kani Salad or Apple Kale Slaw.
 Steamed edamame beans, bok choy or some drained Fermented Red Cabbage are other great side dishes for katsu.